More than just a job.

 Internal awards programs, such as PHSA+, that recognize the outstanding efforts of our people

-- Obtains laboratory samples from patients as required.
+- Obtain laboratory samples from patients as required.

-- Performs Laboratory procedures and analyzes results according to established policies.
+- Perform Laboratory procedures and analyze results according to established policies.

-- Prepares a variety of solutions, reagents, standards and controls for use in analysis, in accordance with the Standard Operating Procedures.
+- Prepare a variety of solutions, reagents, standards and controls for use in analysis, in accordance with the Standard Operating Procedures.

-- Responds to requests and inquiries for test results by various methods as required by the standard operating procedures.
+- Respond to requests and inquiries for test results by various methods as required by the standard operating procedures.

 - Certification with the Canadian Society of Medical Laboratory Science (CSMLS).

-- Demonstrated recent working knowledge of the assigned section or sections.
+- Recent working knowledge of the assigned section or sections.

-- Demonstrated knowledge of laboratory procedures, and technical competence to perform tests used in the assigned section of the laboratory, including quality control and safety.
+- Knowledge of laboratory procedures, and technical competence to perform tests used in the assigned section of the laboratory, including quality control and safety.

 - Basic awareness of research process.

-- Demonstrates interpersonal skills including the ability to communicate effectively, both verbally and in writing.
+- Interpersonal skills including the ability to communicate effectively, both verbally and in writing.